GiGurra/profs/README.md

 ## Configuration

 The tool uses a configuration file located at `~/.profs/global.json`.
-This file should contain a JSON object with a `paths` array specifying the directories to manage.
+This file should contain a JSON object with a `paths` array specifying the directories/files to manage.

 Example configuration: